386er/capstone/capstone_report.md

 ### Metrics
 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section:
-- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
-- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_

-The measures of performance for this project will be the Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) calculated as the difference between predicted and actual values of the target stock ticker at daily market close.
-The MSE and RMSE are standards for measuring error for machine learning predictions and will offer consistency across all the studies developed, given that all the datasets will be normalized prior to model fitting.
-Additionally, the visualizations from each study will be graphically analyzed for their degree of fit, ability incorporate volatility or lag across time, and macro trends for diverging from the test data set.
-Lastly, the finalized study will be measured for the delta between the performance of the benchmark model(s) and our finalized and tuned deep learning

-Deep Learning Stock Value Predictor model.
-For this last metric, comparison will be made to the SPY ETF, the initial linear regression model developed, and the Lucena Research tool shown in the Machine Learning for Trading11 course.
-The graph displayed in that course shows a 3.64x improvement over the S&P benchmark from 1/1/2009 to 6/18/

 The following metrics will be used to evaluate the performance of the applied model in comparison to the benchmark model: